Nico Hoerner Preview, Player Props: Cubs vs. Diamondbacks

-The Chicago Cubs, including Nico Hoerner (.289 slugging percentage in past 10 games, including zero home run), battle starter Ryne Nelson and the Arizona Diamondbacks at Wrigley Field, Thursday at 7:40 PM ET.
+The Chicago Cubs, including Nico Hoerner (.342 slugging percentage in past 10 games, including no homers), take on starter Zac Gallen and the Arizona Diamondbacks at Wrigley Field, Friday at 2:20 PM ET.

+In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Diamondbacks.

 Nico Hoerner Game Info & Props vs. the Diamondbacks